MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-get-started-on-mycrypto.md

 ## **You** and **only you** are responsible for your security

 - Be diligent to keep your private key and password safe.
-Your private key is sometimes called your mnemonic phrase, keystore file, UTC file, JSON file, wallet file.
+Your private key is sometimes called your Secret Recovery Phrase, keystore file, UTC file, JSON file, wallet file.
 - If lose your private key or password, no one can recover it.
 - If you enter your private key on a phishing website, you will have all your funds taken.